varung735/street_style_landing_page/Readme.md

 # Street Style Landing Page

- -I am VARUN GUPTA.
+ - I am VARUN GUPTA.

- -I am currently learning web development
+ - I am currently learning web development

- -This is my first project in HTML and CSS
+ - This is my first project in HTML and CSS

 ## Concepts Used

- -HTML
+  1. HTML
      - Learned more about divs.
      - Learned to write HTML in a bit of a planned way rather than coding naively.

-   - CSS
+2. CSS
     - Learned a lot about position property in CSS.
     - Resizing the image
-    - Most important of all, learned to build a navbar with <ul> and writing appropriate CSS for a suitable navbar.
+    - Most important of all, learned to build a navbar with `<ul>` and writing appropriate CSS for a suitable navbar.

 ## Time Taken